Stanmore branch line: Construction

-Gordon's scheme met with some local opposition and he was forced to re-route the railway line further east to mitigate objections.
+Gordon's scheme met with some local opposition and he was forced to re-route the railway line further east to mitigate objections, which was authorised by the Harrow and Stanmore Railway Act 1888 (51 & 52 Vict. c. xxxiv).
 The site for a terminus was selected in Old Church Lane in Stanmore.
 To allay the concerns of the local inhabitants — and to appeal to his well-heeled customers — Gordon commissioned an architect to design an elegant station building that resembled a Gothic-style English country church.
 After receiving parliamentary approval, Gordon began building work in July 1889.

 The Stanmore branch line opened to great fanfare on 18 December 1890, turning Harrow into a junction station.
 The line terminated at Harrow in a bay platform on the north side of the station, adjacent to the London-bound platforms.
 From the outset, the line was staffed and operated by the LNWR, and after the first year the LNWR took over maintenance and repair of the line as well.
 Initially, train service patterns between Harrow and Stanmore were arranged to suit an upper-class leisure market; trains began running mid-morning and would end in the early evening, making the service unsuitable for ordinary workers.

 Meanwhile, Gordon's business ambitions expanded; in Stanmore village he purchased land near the station and laid out a wide avenue — named Gordon Avenue — lined with new superior houses, in the hope of attracting wealthy Londoners to come to live in the country and commute into the city on his new railway.
 Despite the enormity of his efforts, Gordon's Stanmore ventures were not particularly successful.
 Neither the Bentley Priory Hotel nor the railway were commercially successful, and in 1899 he wound up the Harrow and Stanmore Railway and sold it outright to the LNWR for £35,000.